 1. Best overall introductions

-If you only have 90 minutes to spend catching up with all the recent craziness in Venezuela, you can’t do better than this November, 2008, Frontline documentary for PBS.
+If you only have 90 minutes to spend catching up with the craziness in Venezuela, you can’t do better than this November, 2008, Frontline documentary for PBS.
 It’s simply brilliant:

-Next, for the academically minded, there’s this journal article where political scientists Corrales and Penfold bracket matters of discourse to focus on the way power operates in Venezuela in the Chávez era.
+Next, for the academically minded, there’s this piece where political scientists Javier Corrales and Michael Penfold bracket matters of discourse to focus on the way power operates in Venezuela in the Chávez era.
 Published in the April 2007 issue of the Journal of Democracy, this real gem will put everything else you read about the country into much sharper perspective.

 2. Journalistic Pieces